manuGil/online-core/docs/source/data-entry.rst

    If all went well, you should have ended up with a layer of points in your project.
 Does that mean that the ``educational_facilities.csv`` is spatial data?

-In the Appendices section, you find a list of :ref:`rst_formats`.
+In the Appendices section, you find a list of :ref:`gis-formats`.